Peder Severin Kroyer Biography | Oil Paintings

 7-23-1851 Stavanger, NOR - 11-21-1909 Skagen, DENBack to Artist IndexView Artists Paintings

-In 1874 Heinrich Hirschsprung bought his first painting from Peder Severin Krøyer , establishing a long-standing patronage.
-Hirschsprung's collection of art forms the basis of the Hirschsprung Museum in Copenhagen.
+In 1874 the art collector Heinrich Hirschsprung bought his first painting from Peder Severin Kroyer, establishing a long-standing patronage.
+Hirschsprung's collection of art forms the basis of the Hirschsprung Art Museum in Copenhagen.

-Hirschsprung provided financial support during Kroyer travels between 1877 and 1881, Krøyer travelled extensively in Europe, meeting artists, studying art, and developing his artistic skill and he continued exhibiting in Denmark throughout this period.
-He stayed in Paris and studied under Léon Bonnat, and undoubtedly came under the influence of the Impressionists.
+Hirschsprung provided financial support during Kroyer travels between 1877 and 1881, Kroyer traveled in Europe, meeting artists, studying art, and developing his artistic skill and he continued exhibiting in Denmark throughout this period.
+He stayed in Paris and studied under Léon Bonnat, and came under the influence of the Impressionists.
 He continued to travel throughout his life, drawing motivation from foreign artists and cultures.

 In 1882 he returned to Denmark and spent the summer months at Skagen, a remote fishing village on the northern coast of Denmark, painting subjects from life in Skagen, the beach scene, as well as paintings of the artistic commune.